-According to PERIOD's "State of the Period 2021", 1 in 4 students who menstruate experienced period poverty in 2021 (up from 1 in 5 in 2019).
+According to PERIOD's "State of the Period 2023", 1 in 4 students who menstruate experienced period poverty in 2023 (unchanged from 2021 and up from 1 in 5 in 2019).

 We know that without period products, these students are more likely to miss school.
 Before the pandemic, 4 in 5 teens reported either missing class time or knew a classmate who missed class time because they did not have access to period products (State of the Period 2021, PERIOD).